avabs/avabs.github.io/AZ-204/Storage_Services.md

 - Blob storage can be accessed using the Azure SDK, which is a collection of client libraries.

 - The security principal may be a user, group, application service principal, or Azure managed identity.
 The security principal is authenticated by Azure AD to return an OAuth 2.0 token.
 The token can then be used to authorize a request against the Blob service.

-- A shared access signature (SAS) provides secure delegated access to resources in a storage account.
-With a SAS, you have granular control over how a client can access data.
-You can specify what resource the client may access, what permissions they have to those resources, and how long the SAS is valid

 #### Azure Files
 - Enables file share on the cloud.